meariba123/ADRs/week3.md

 **Status:** Accepted

 **Context:**
-The CMS requires smooth communication between the frontend (web browser) and backend (Flask server) for operations like logging problems, updating statuses, and confirming resolutions.
-The options were RESTful APIs, GraphQL, or direct template rendering.
+The CMS needs smooth and reliable communication between the frontend (web browser) and backend (Flask server) for actions like logging issues, updating statuses, and confirming resolutions.
+The main options considered were RESTful APIs, GraphQL, and direct template rendering.

 **Decision:**
-I selected a RESTful API design to handle client-server communication.
-This allows the frontend and backend to remain loosely coupled, making future integration with mobile apps easier.
+A RESTful API structure was chosen for client-server communication.
+This design keeps the frontend and backend loosely connected, allowing for easier future integration with mobile or other platforms.

-**Consequences:**
+**Pros:**
-  - Clear separation between frontend and backend
+- Maintains a clear separation between frontend and backend.
-  - Easier to scale and extend for new interfaces (e.g., mobile)
+- Easier to scale and extend to other interfaces, such as mobile apps.
-  - Requires defining and testing API routes for CRUD operations
+- Requires defining and testing dedicated API routes for CRUD operations.
-  - Slightly more setup effort than traditional page rendering
+- Involves slightly more setup than basic page rendering.

 ---